 Thanks to our very effective coalition of state and county elected officials, EMS/Fire leaders, healthcare providers, and business groups like the Silicon Valley Leadership Foundation, Racing Hearts along with El Camino Hospital pioneered SB658 which was signed by Gov Brown 9/3/15 making it easier and less expensive to install and own AEDs!
-The following updates will begin Jan.
+The following updates began Jan.
 1, 2016:

 To see the full text of Title 22 click here!